satpalsr/sdk/docs/server.audio.md

 <h2>Events</h2>

-This class is an EventRouter, and emits the events and payloads listed under [AudioEventPayloads](./server.audioeventpayloads.md)
+This class is an EventRouter, and instances of it emit events with payloads listed under [AudioEventPayloads](./server.audioeventpayloads.md)

 ## Example